Personnel Policy Manual

 h.
 Inclement Weather and Hazardous Working Conditions

-When extreme weather conditions or hazardous working conditions exist, the Director or other authorized person can close District Library Headquarters.
+When extreme weather conditions or hazardous working conditions exist, the Director or other authorized person may close District Library Headquarters.
 Employees regularly scheduled to work at District Library Headquarters will be paid for the time they were regularly scheduled to work during the time the building is closed.
 Employees who are absent due to annual leave, sick leave, or other approved leave will not lose annual leave, sick leave or other approved leave during the time the building is closed.

 Employees not reporting to work, due to inclement weather or other conditions, when District Library Headquarters is open will be required to use annual leave, take leave without pay, or make up the time not worked.

 The closure of District Library Headquarters does not necessarily result in the closure of library branches.
-The determination to close a library branch is decided by the local governing authority.
-The policy of the local governing authority determines if a branch librarian is paid for that time the library branch is closed.
+The determination to close a library branch is decided by the governing authority.
+The policy of the governing authority determines if a branch librarian is paid for that time the library branch is closed.

 Branch substitutes are not paid for scheduled time that a library branch is closed.